coryselzer/NBA_Scouting_Analysis/README.md

 ## Technologies Used

-Jupyter notebook to create our Machine Learning Model and create our dataframes Tableau to create our visualizations
+Jupyter notebook to create our Machine Learning Model and create our dataframes.

+Tableau to create our visualizations.

-Machine Learning Model to get predictive analytics for specific players and teams
+Machine Learning Model to get predictive analytics for specific players and teams.

 ## Machine Learning Model